ocelots/ocelots_gem/README.md

 ## Usage

-Set environment variable AUTH_TOKEN with your auth token from ocelots.
+Set environment variable OCELOTS_AUTH_TOKEN with your auth token from ocelots.

 Override the default url (http://ocelots.herokuapp.com) with your own instance by setting the OCELOTS_URL environment variable.